luckyman94/Implementation-of-the-MC2PCA/README.md

 # Implementation-of-the-MC2PCA

-This repository contains an implementation of **MC2PCA** algorithm[1] along with evaluation examples on the Japanese Vowels dataset, the Spoken Arabic Digits dataset and the Absenteeism at work dataset.
+This repository contains an implementation of **MC2PCA** algorithm[1] along with evaluation examples on the Japanese Vowels dataset, the Spoken Arabic Digits dataset and the Basic Motion dataset.

 The repository is organized as follows: